nelinory/myForecast/README.md

 - Api key from WeatherUnderground

 ## Limitations
-- Only 16:9 screen layout (widescreen) is supported at the moment
+- Only 16:9/16:10 screen layouts (widescreen) are supported at the moment
 - Single weather location only

 ## How to get the API key from Weather Underground